Salah-El01/access-to-drinking-water-sdg6/part-1-understanding-the-data/assets/README.md

 - These figures were created from the Google Sheets working file used for data cleaning, feature engineering, pivot tables, and visual analysis.
 - They are included here as exported visuals for documentation and reporting purposes.
 - The spreadsheet remains the source of truth for the calculations and transformations behind these figures.
+- The original PNG files are stored in this folder.
+Some visuals are also linked through GitHub-hosted attachments in the README to ensure they display correctly in the browser.